 Alongside her academic and critical writing Oboussier maintained a studio practice using a range of media from the written/spoken word to film, sound and sculptural elements.
 From 1998-2002 she was a member of the Executive Committee for the pioneering magazine MAKE which provided a platform for under-represented women’s art practice, subsequently becoming an editorial advisor.
-In 2006 she was a Panel member for Birmingham City Hospital new art commission.
 During these years she also worked experimentally with digital images and sounds from prisons for a multi-screen installation entitled ‘Doing Time’.
-Oboussier has also written extensively on, and in parallel with, Phaophanit’s work and collaborated with him on the film ‘All that’s solid melts into air (Karl Marx)’ for which she wrote the text.
+Oboussier has been an invited speaker at symposia internationally and also written extensively on, and in parallel with, Phaophanit’s work, collaborating with him on the film ‘All that’s solid melts into air (Karl Marx)’ and the book ‘Atopia’ for which she wrote the texts.

 Throughout her early career Oboussier maintained a close creative dialogue with Phaophanit and they frequently collaborated on projects together.
 From the late 1990s the duo began the process of formally unifying their practices and went on to create their shared studio.

 PhD, French critical theory in the visual field/Philosophy, University of Bristol, UK.